You have questions about how to implement accommodations:

 You would like to refer a student for evaluation:

 If you are concerned about a student's performance or behavior in your class, you may fill out a "Care Report" or contact SAS directly.

-Care reports are available on the William and Mary Dean of Students website.
+Care reports are available on the Report Concerns or Violations website.
 If a student is struggling in your class and you do not feel comfortable confronting the student directly, you can indicate your concerns through a care report.
 You should fill out a care report if: